Charges To Be Dismissed Against Truck Driver Who Drove Into George Floyd Protest

 According to the courts, sentencing circles are meant to promote healing for all affected parties, provide an opportunity for the offender to make amends, give the community a voice and address the underlying causes of criminal behavior.

-DPS Commissioner John Harrington said no protesters on the southbound lanes of the interstate were seriously hurt.
-He estimates that 5,000 to 6,000 people were on the bridge at the time the truck sped through.
+In the hours following the incident, DPS Commissioner John Harrington said that an estimated 5,000 to 6,000 people were on the bridge at the time the truck sped through.
+There were no serious injuries.

+Harrington says the truck was already on the interstate before the incident, even though it had closed about 40 minutes earlier at 5 p.m. and barriers were in place specifically for the marchers.

+If Vechirko was convicted on the charges, he could have faced up to five years in prison on the felony charge and up to one year in prison on the gross misdemeanor charge.